skatkov/miniflux-email-client/README.md

 - In your GitHub repository, click the "Settings" tab.
 - In the left sidebar, click "Secrets".
 - Click the "New repository secret" button.
-- Add each environment variable (e.g., MINIFLUX_URL, MINIFLUX_USER, MINIFLUX_PASS, GMAIL_EMAIL, GMAIL_PASSWORD, and CATEGORIES) as a separate secret with the corresponding value.
+- Add each environment variable (e.g., MINIFLUX_URL, MINIFLUX_USER, MINIFLUX_PASS, GMAIL_EMAIL, GMAIL_PASSWORD, and CATEGORY) as a separate secret with the corresponding value.

 Once you have set up the secrets, the GitHub Action will use them when running the workflow.
 Releasing with GoReleaser